yusasarisoy/Spreat/README.md

 </br>

-<h3>🦠 Spreat is an iOS app that allows you to view the latest COVID-19 statistics for both the world and all countries using the chart or map.
+🦠 Spreat is an iOS app that allows you to view the latest COVID-19 statistics for both the world and all countries using the chart or map.
 You can access the statistics details of a country you want with one click.
-It was developed using **SwiftUI**.</h3>
+It was developed using **SwiftUI**.

 </br>
 </br>